newloran2/emplexer/README.md

 ###Using emplexer

 + If you see the section screen, emplexer and plex working.
++ If section screen is empty, you don't configure sections in PLex.
 + When you enter in a section this is equivalent to filter all in plex.
 + If you need a specific filter from plex, press __pop up menu button__ on remote when a section is selected in section screen.
 + A pop up like below should be appear: